kevintpeng/Learn-Something-Every-Day/Web-Dev/Ember/EmberConf.md

 - essential state vs accidental state, accidental state like `user count` can be replaced with derived state
 - declarative APIs > Imperative APIs
 - ember-concurrency thinks about derived state with respect to time

+### Addons
+- should solve an interesting/useful problem
+- deliberate API design
+- reliable/tested

+Addon structure:
+- like ember, with `addon` folder in ember land
+  - contains most logic
+  - export helpers that would be overridden, or anything that should be publicly used (part of API)
+  - no real concept of private functions though
+- in node land, addons use hooks